 Two cans orhsnic black beans, drained and rinsed

-2 to 3 tablespoons zesty spice mix (oregano, basil… use your fav) or this one, to taste
+2 to 3 tablespoons zesty spice mix (oregano, basil… use your fav) to taste

 1 cup spelt bread crumbs or breadcrumbs of your choice